probablykasper/vidl/README.md

 # Updating
 vidl is updated by running `pip3 install vidl --upgrade --upgrade-strategy eager`.
-If vidl is unable to download a URL, it might be because youtube-dl is outdated.
-The `--upgrade-strategy eager` part updates youtube-dl.
+If vidl is unable to download a URL, it might be because youtube-dlc is outdated.
+The `--upgrade-strategy eager` part updates youtube-dlc.

 # Uninstall
 Run `pip3 uninstall vidl`.